Kara Blond, Executive Director

 Christiane Bauer, Curator

 Christiane joined the staff in 2016.
 She has a Masters and Bachelors in German History and Jewish Studies from the Free University of Berlin.
 She is working on her PhD in American History from Ludwig Maximilians University (Munich) and University of Kassel, Germany.
 She previously worked the Sprengel Museum in Hanover, Germany and the Jewish Museum Berlin.

 Jaclyn Kimball, Program Associate

 Jaclyn first worked with the Society in 2015 as an intern while completing her Master’s Degree in Museum Studies at The George Washington University.
-Originally from New Hampshire, Jaclyn has lived in D.C. since 2005 when she moved here to attend American University after buying her first house in Southeast D.C.
+Originally from New Hampshire, Jaclyn has lived in D.C. since 2005 when she moved here to attend American University, and has recently bought her first house in Southeast D.C.

 Michelle Malet, Director of Development

 Michelle has returned to the Washington area after serving as the Jewish Holocaust Centre's Foundation director and director of Advancement in Melbourne, Australia.
 She holds a Master of Social Work from the University of Pennsylvania and a Master of Arts in Jewish Communal Service from Gratz College.
 She brings extensive experience working with Jewish organizations and has a deep seated passion for Jewish communal building.

 Wendy Turman, Deputy Director